-New treatments to remove cells that contain cancer have been evolving and developing rapidly over recent years.
+New treatments to remove cells that contain cancer have been evolving and developing rapidly over recent years in light of the increased pressure of scientists to find new solutions to treating and curing cancer.
 However, Mohs surgery is a surgical technique that has stood the test of time since the 1930s and become one of the most effective solutions to treat skin cancer.
 Mohs surgery is a technique developed by Frederick Mohs, developed to treat a wide variety of skin cancer conditions.
+It has been cited by many that it is the most effective method of treating basal cell carcinomas and squamous cell carcinomas which are two of the most common types of skin cancer.
 The Mohs treatment targets the cancerous area by progressively removing layers of cancerous skin, thus sparing as much healthy skin as possible.
 This procedure is provenly effective in the treatment of skin cancer and can be performed anywhere on the body.

 |Addresses||Men and Women|